mvolkmann/blog/src/dart.md

 }
 ```

-Non-private properties are automatically given getter and setter methods.
+Non-private properties are automatically given getter and setter methods
+which allow them to be accessed and set from outside their class.
-These can be provided for private properties.
+Getter and setter methods can be provided for private properties.
 Getters can be used to implement computed properties.
-Settings can validate new values and throw when they are invalid.
+Setters can validate new values and throw when they are invalid.

 The following code demonstrates writing getter and setter methods.